callstack/ai-cli/README.md

 AI assistant in your terminal.

 ```
-$ ai "What are generator functions is JS?"
+$ ai "What are generator functions in JS?"
 ```

 ## Installation